 If you haven’t heard of ransomware, it’s a type of malicious software that threatens to public personal data or forever block access unless the amount is paid.
 While you don’t have to pay ransomware, it is common that victims of this type of cyber attack will pay up to keep their data safe.

 Additionally, what’s so dangerous about ransomware is the fact that the internet allows us to connect our lives in so many ways.
 With family, friends, school, work, and more, having any kind of block on this access seems virtually unfathomable to most individuals.
 Thus, a ransom is a small price to pay to have this access forever.

 Ransomware attacks on individuals occur much more often than businesses

-In 2019, it’s estimated that businesses will be plagued by ransomware attacks every 14 seconds (yes – 4 times a minute!).
+In 2020, it’s estimated that businesses will be plagued by ransomware attacks every 14 seconds (yes – 4 times a minute!).
 Yet, that’s still less often than individuals receive these requests.
-As a result, ransomware accounts for a mass amount of the global damage costs of cyber security attacks.
+As a result, ransomware accounts for a mass amount of the global damage costs of cybersecurity attacks.

 Cyber Security Statistics: Key Takeaways

 Overall, cyber security is a big issue and it’s only getting bigger.
 As phishing attempts, malware, identity theft, and huge data breaches increase daily, the world is looking at an epidemic that will only be solved with world-wide action.

 Understanding the issue and educating the masses on how to address large-scale insecurities in the system is the first step to ensuring that hackers don’t have a chance in stealing information and your identity (at home or at work).